iamsanteri/ro-calc/readme.md

 5. Run development server ```python3 manage.py runserver```
 6. Navigate to (localhost) /calculator

+#### Troubleshooting

+- Check Node is installed and "init" so the Tailwind CSS build process runs.

 ### Deployment

 Production application is hosted on Fly.io, current url: